lfrank01/Engineering_4_Notebook/README.md

 This assignment was initially confusing, but once I figured out that only one function was needed to perform the operations and that the operations could be simply called using if statements, it made more sense.
 Here were some lessons learned:

-* In a print statement writing `\t` creates a tab in the print line, which is helpful for formatting consecuitve print statements.
+* In a print statement writing `\t` creates a tab in the print line, which is helpful for formatting consecutive print statements.

-* A print function can incoporate a function by writing something like `print(str(doMath(a, b, 6)))`.
-Note that the 6 meant that the sixth if statement was being called, in this case the 1st factorial.
+* A print function can incorporate a function by writing something like `print(str(doMath(a, b, 6)))`.
+Note that the 6 meant that the sixth if statement was being called, in this case, the 1st factorial.

 * It's helpful to ask other students for help.
 By asking what somebody did for a certain aspect of the code, there's a chance to have a new perspective on the topic, which can then be modified and made original.
-In this case, asking advice for how to create a factorial calculator was helpful.
+In this case, asking for advice on how to create a factorial calculator was helpful.

 * More information can be found in the code comments.